amadeus4dev/developer-guides/docs/resources/flights.md

 go into detail about your options for managing this final step in the booking process.

-## Understand the aircraft cabin layout
+## The aircraft cabin layout

+With the SeatMap Display API you can view the aircraft cabin layout:

 - `deckConfiguration` - the dimensions of the passenger deck in (x,y) coordinates, including the location of the wings, exit rows, and cabins.
 These dimensions form a grid on which you will later place facilities and seats.
 - `facilities` - the (x,y) coordinates of aircraft facilities like bathrooms or galleys.